WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 In the figure above, we can see a single sequence read along with the quality scores for each nucleotide position in its sequence.
 Notice that the scores are high (well above 30) for most of this sequence read.

 Now let's download the sequence data (i.e. the whole set of reads) from this sequencing run from the SRA.
 Unfortunately it is not easy to download the data directly from the NCBI website; instead we have to use the *fasterq-dump* tool from the [NCBI's SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
-I recommend that we work in the directory /home/manager/ViralBioinfAsia2022/course_data/NGS_file_formats_and_data_QC/.
+We will be working in the directory /home/manager/course_data/NGS_file_formats_and_data_QC/.
 So, first execute this command in the Terminal:

-    cd /home/manager/ViralBioinfAsia2022/course_data/NGS_file_formats_and_data_QC
+    cd /home/manager/course_data/NGS_file_formats_and_data_QC

-The SRA Toolkit software is already installed on the virtual machine and we can execute it in the Terminal simply like this:
+The SRA Toolkit software is already installed on the virtual machine and we can execute it in the Terminal simply like this (it might take a couple of minutes):

     fasterq-dump SRR19504912

-You should then see some output something like this:
+You shouls see this information printed on your screen:

     spots read      : 306,691
     reads read      : 613,382
     reads written   : 613,382

-And when you type `ls -lh` you will notice that new files have been created called *SRR19504912_1.fastq*  and *SRR19504912_2.fastq*.
+You should now have two new files have in your NGS_file_formats_and_data_QC directory called *SRR19504912_1.fastq*  and *SRR19504912_2.fastq*.
 There are two files because this dataset consists of paired sequence reads.

+**Question 2: What is the size of the files you have downloaded?**

 Take a look at the first few lines of each file by executing this command:

     head *.fastq

-How many sequence reads are in each file?
-Use `wc -l *.fastq` to count the numbers of lines in each file.
-How many lines does a single sequence read take up in a FASTQ file?
+**Question 3: How many lines does a single sequence read take up in a FASTQ file?**

+**Question 4: How many sequence reads are in each file?**
+> Hint: Use ``wc`` command.

 # Quality control for FastQ-formatted data